spMohanty/mapping-challenge-preprocessing/README.md

 # Install
 ```

+apt-get install parallel # this is needed for parallelized download of the files in ./download.sh

 # This is a fork of the spacenetv2 utilities repo, which adds the py3 support + parallelization using ray
 git clone git@github.com:spMohanty/spacenetv2-utilities-py3.git utilities
 cd utilities